arshafiee/Seq2Seq_Enc_Dec-and-Skip-Gram/README.md

 # Seq2Seq_Enc_Dec-and-Skip-Gram
-#### Implementation of LSTM-Based Seq2Seq Encoder-Decoder and Skip-Gram Models on a Persian Text Data-set Called 'Shahname Ferdowsi'.
+#### Implementation of LSTM-Based Seq2Seq Encoder-Decoder and Skip-Gram Models on a Persian Text Data-set Called 'Shahname Ferdowsi'(available in repository).